survivejs/webpack-book/manuscript/loading_assets/01_formats_supported.md

 };
 ```

-Webpack's loader definition is almost too flexible.
-I'll cover variants in the next chapter.
-Before that we can take a quick look at JavaScript module formats supported by Webpack.
+Webpack's loader definition is almost too flexible and I'll cover variants in the next chapter.
+Before that we can take a quick look at JavaScript module formats supported by webpack.

 T> If you are not sure how a particular RegExp matches, consider using an online tool, such as [regex101](https://regex101.com/).

 ## JavaScript Module Formats Supported by Webpack

 Webpack allows you to use different module formats, but under the hood they all work the same way.
-Most importantly you get CommonJS and AMD support out of the box.
-Webpack 2 will support ES6 module definition as well.
-For now, you have to stick with [Babel](https://babeljs.io) and [babel-loader](https://www.npmjs.org/package/babel-loader) to attain ES6 support.
+Most importantly you get ES6, CommonJS and AMD support out of the box.

 I'll give you brief examples of the modules supported next so you have a better idea of what they look like.
 I consider CommonJS and AMD legacy formats.
 If possible, stick to ES6.
 Due to the definition characteristics, it's not entirely comparable with CommonJS, but it's enough for most use cases.